The Best and Worst American Cities For Runners Ranked

 Photo by Elena Kuchko on Unsplash

 As one of the country’s most active cities, Portland is packed with running and biking enthusiasts.
 Nestled within nature, Portland has parks and running trails around every corner.
-With the Nike headquarters just a short drive away in Beavertown, you can easily pick up some new running shoes and put them to use on Portland’s hundreds of miles of trails.
+With Nike’s headquarters just a short drive away in Beaverton, you can easily pick up some new running shoes and put them to use on Portland’s hundreds of miles of trails.

 New York City, New York